funvit/tcp-file-transfer-client-to-server-example/README.md

-# tcp-file-transfer-client-to-server-example
-TCP file transfer client-to-server example
+# TCP file transfer example

+## Client

+Acts as a sender.

+## Server

+Acts as a receiver.